alexGNX/tls-doctor/README.md

 A Rust CLI to inspect TLS certificates and chains, with two subcommands:

-- diag: diagnose a live server or a PEM bundle and validate the chain
+- **diag**: diagnose a live server or a PEM bundle and validate the chain
-- scaffold: build a full bundle from a leaf certificate file by fetching intermediates via AIA
+- **scaffold**: build a full bundle from a leaf certificate file by fetching intermediates via AIA

 ## Installation